PREAMBLE AND SUMMARY

-The human resources development programme for the Brazilian nuclear sector aims to meet the needs of human resources for the sector.
-A few universities offer graduate, specialization and post-graduate courses in the nuclear area, and these activities complement the specialization and graduate courses offered by the technical/scientific units of the CNEN Research and Development Directorate.
-The demand for this type of education and training depends on the level of implementation of the Brazilian nuclear programme and expansion of the use of nuclear techniques in industry, health and agriculture.
+The human resources development programme for Brazil’s nuclear sector aims to meet the needs of human resources for the sector.
+A few universities offer graduate, specialization and post-graduate courses in the nuclear area, and these activities complement the specialization and graduate courses offered by the technical/scientific units of DPD/CNEN.
+The demand for this type of education and training depends on the level of implementation of the Brazilian nuclear programme and the expansion of the use of nuclear techniques in industry, health and agriculture.

-Presently, the human resources of CNEN are about 1700 persons, mostly working on nuclear R&D activities.
+Presently, the human resources of CNEN are about 1700 persons, working mostly on nuclear R&D activities.
 CNEN staff involved in R&D work are highly qualified, with half of them holding MSc or PhD degrees.
-More than 1000 professionals hold jobs in the power generation and fuel cycle nuclear industries (ELETRONUCLEAR and INB).
+More than 1000 professionals work in the power generation and fuel cycle nuclear industries (Eletronuclear and INB).
 Currently the main concern in the area of human resources is related to the ageing of experts.
-Efforts in knowledge management and capacity building are being developed to face the current scenario.
-The hiring of new staff has also occurred, although in a moderate way.
+Efforts in knowledge management and capacity building are focused on facing the current scenario.
+Recruitment of new staff has also taken place, although in a moderate way.

-Eletronuclear currently has about 1700 employees, of whom 645 have university degrees, 814 are middle level technicians with a high school level, and 256 are support technicians with a fundamental degree level.
+Eletronuclear currently has 1647 employees, of whom 609 have university degrees, 808 are middle level technicians of high school level, and 230 are support technicians of fundamental degree level.

-Eletronuclear invests in a relevant way in its employees.
+Eletronuclear invests in its employees.
 Knowledge management is considered a strategic process for the company.
-Today, the current and future priority knowledge of each area of ??the company is being mapped to define the most efficient strategies for retention or acquisition of this knowledge.
-In addition to the mapping, a Knowledge Management Policy is being developed to guide the process within the company.
+Today, the current and future priority knowledge in each area of ??the company is being mapped to define the most efficient strategies for retention or acquisition of this knowledge.
+In addition to the mapping, a knowledge management policy has been developed to guide the process within the company.

-In recent years, the human resources area has had the opportunity to participate in several international events held by the IAEA, which has enabled a rich and very important exchange of experience with professionals of the area and experts from several countries.
+In recent years, the human resources sector has had the opportunity to participate in several international events held by the IAEA, which has enabled a rich and very important exchange of experience with professionals from the area and experts from several countries.